Urban Ag Working Group

 The Urban Agriculture (UA) Working Group’s goal is to influence policies and programs that help people to grow, share, and sell healthy food in urban settings.

-Urban Ag working group is currently led by cochair Ebony Lunsford-Evans, a proudly goes by the name “Farmer Girl Eb” because of her love of farming, gardening, and just plain old playing in the dirt!
-Ebony founded a non-profit organization called Out of the End, Incorporated, in order to continue to provide these skills on a larger scale while continuing to develop professionally.
-Masoud Sayles has long sought to expand food security and access in his community: whether it be through engaging with local government to promote the establishment of agricultural spaces, working with community organizations to maintain green space, tending a raised-bed alongside allies at a neighborhood community garden, or envisioning the transformation of an abandoned structure into a small-scale value-added processing facility, he often muses about how to augment the availability of locally produced food.
+The Urban Ag working group is currently under the leadership of Ebony Lunsford-Evans, who proudly goes by the name "Farmer Girl Eb" due to her passion for farming, gardening, and getting her hands dirty.
+Ebony established the non-profit organization Out of the End, Incorporated, to extend these skills on a larger scale while enhancing her professional growth.
+Masoud Sayles, another key figure, has been dedicated to food security and accessibility in his community.
+His efforts include collaborating with local government to advocate for agricultural spaces, cooperating with community organizations to preserve green areas, participating in neighborhood community gardens, and envisioning the conversion of abandoned structures into small-scale food processing facilities.

-Other active members include The Pennsylvania Association for Sustainable Agriculture, the Hilltop Urban Farm, Sankofa Village Community Garden, Grow Pittsburgh, Penn State Extension, BUGS, National Young Farmers Coalition, Allegheny County Conservation District, Trellis Legal, Manchester Growing Together Farm, the Hazelwood Urban Ag Team, the East End Food Coop and Phipps Homegrown.
+Active members of the group include a variety of organizations such as The Pennsylvania Association for Sustainable Agriculture, Hilltop Urban Farm, Sankofa Village Community Garden, Grow Pittsburgh, Penn State Extension, BUGS, National Young Farmers Coalition, Allegheny County Conservation District, Trellis Legal, Manchester Growing Together Farm, Hazelwood Urban Ag Team, East End Food Coop, and Phipps Homegrown.

 Current Projects: